Gent Cakaj: Biography

-He is the son of Shkëlzen Cakaj, a scientist born in Gjakova, Kosovo.
+He is the son of Shkëlzen Cakaj, a scientist born in Gjakova, at the time SAP Kosovo, SFR Yugoslavia.
 Gent Cakaj was born and grew up in Pristina.
 He is the brother of Gresa Caka Nimani, who currently is the President of the Constitutional Court of Kosovo.

 Cakaj was educated in Kosovo, Belgium and Hungary, and holds two bachelor and three master degrees in philosophy, political sciences, and law.
 He graduated with distinctions, in 2014 with a MA on Philosophy from KU Leuven, in 2015 with a MA on political sciences from the Central European University and in 2017 with a RMA on philosophy from KU Leuven.

 During 2018, he initially served as a political advisor to the Prime Minister of Albania and subsequently as a Deputy Minister for Foreign Affairs.
 In addition, Cakaj served as both, the National Coordinator for the Regional Economic Area and the National Coordinator for the European Integration process.
 Prime Minister Edi Rama had an exceptional assessment for Cakaj also claiming that he is among the “most knowledgeable” persons he has met.

 In January 2019, Cakaj was designated to replace incumbent Ditmir Bushati as Minister of Foreign Affairs by Prime Minister Edi Rama after a cabinet reshuffle.
 The matter led to a public spat between the President and Prime Minister that ended with President Meta rejecting his appointment and Prime Minister Rama temporarily taking on the additional role of Foreign Affairs Minister.
 However, Rama delegated the foreign affairs portfolio to Cakaj as Acting Minister on January 23 and Cakaj, subsequently exercised the role of Minister of Foreign Affairs.